gered/clj-jtwig/README.md

 Jtwig provides support for compiling templates so that subsequent renders can be performed faster. clj-jtwig builds on this support by providing a very simple caching mechanism when rendering templates from files.
 Template files are compiled the first time they are rendered and then the compiled result cached.
-From then on, each time that same template file is rendered, the source file on disk is checked to see if it has been modified since it was last cached, and if so we re-load, compile and cache it before rendering it again.
+From then on, each time that same template file is rendered, the source file on disk is checked to see if it has been modified since it was last cached.
+If it has been we re-load, compile and cache it before rendering it again.
+As long as the file has not been modified the previously compiled result is re-used.

 Caching is turned on by default, but can be turned off if necessary via `clj-jtwig.core/toggle-compiled-template-caching!`.